 Our department focuses on research and education in the nature, genesis, and history of the Earth and its crust, and the evolution of the environment and biota at the Earth's surface.

-Our faculty, graduate, and undergraduate students are active in biogeochemistry; climate dynamics; geoarchaeology; geochemistry; geochronology; geomorphology; geophysics; mineral resources; mineralogy; paleolimnology; palynology; paleontology; petrology; sedimentology and stratigraphy; structure; and tectonics.
+Our faculty, graduate, and undergraduate students are active in biogeochemistry; climate dynamics; geoarchaeology; geochemistry; geochronology; geomorphology; geophysics; mineral resources; mineralogy; paleolimnology; palynology; paleontology; petrology; sedimentology and stratigraphy; structure; tectonics and volcanology.

 We encourage interdisciplinary approaches to research in the geosciences, both within the department and through interdepartmental programs.

 - The Department of Geosciences was established in 1969 after the Department of Geology and the Department of Geochronology were combined.
 Read more about the history of the department here.

 - Our faculty members include several GSA, AGU, AAAS, Guggenheim and Packard Foundation Fellows.

 - Our graduate students include several NSF, EPA, NASA, NSAS, ARCS fellows and Philanthropic Educational Organization (PEO) Scholars.

 - UA Geos consistently ranks in the top 10 graduate programs in the country according to US News and World Report national survey and the US National Research Council rankings.

 - We explore, discover, and train students in integrative and interdisciplinary Geoscience: tectonics, geophysics, climate & surface dynamics, earth materials & geochemistry.
 Our graduates pursue careers in research and education, energy and mineral resources, environmental policy, and many other areas.